 Walt McGough’s plays The Farm and Priscilla Dreams the Answer (recently published by Playscripts) are past Independent Reviewers of New England Award nominees.
 He has worked around the country with Boston Playwrights Theatre, Fresh Ink, Boston Actors Theatre, Sideshow Theatre Company, The Orfeo Group, Nu Sass Productions, Chicago Dramatists, and The Second City Chicago.
 Mr. McGough was the 2011 recipient of the Best Comedy Award from the Capital Fringe Festival in Washington, DC and was named one of The Boston Globe’s 2012 Artists on the Rise.
 He received the Kennedy Center’s 2010 Ken Ludwig Scholarship and the O’Nell Playwrights 2010 Conference’s writing fellowship and was a finalist for ACTF’s John Cauble Short Play and ten-minute awards.
 He was previously Company Manager at Chicago Dramatists, and currently serves on staff at the SpeakEasy Stage Company in Boston.
 He is also a founding ensemble member of Slideshow Theatre Company, for which he acts as Literary Manager.
 Mr. McGough received an undergraduate degree from the University of Virginia and an MFA in Playwriting from Boston University.
 He currently teaches playwriting at the Boston Center for Adult Education.

-Lenelle Moïse’s two-act comedy Merit was the winner of a 2012 Southern Rep Ruby Prize.
-She also wrote, composed, and co-starred in the critically acclaimed drama Expatriate, which launched Off Broadway at the Culture Project in 2008.
-Her other plays include Matermorphosis (Serious Play Theatre Ensemble), Little Griot (Drama Studio), Purple (Kitchen Theatre Company), Cornered in the Dark (Insight Out Theatre Collective), and The Many Faces of Nia.
-Her solo performances Womb-Words, Thirsting, and Ache What Make have been presented at colleges and theatres across the USA.
-Ms. Moïse was a 2010 Hedgebrook Women Playwrights Festival Fellow, the 2010 recipient of the Astraea Lesbian Writers Fund Award in Poetry, the 2011 Artist in Residence in Performance Studies at Northwestern University, the 2012 Visiting Performing Artist in African & African Diaspora Studies at UT Austin, and the fifth Poet Laureate of Northampton, MA.
-Her poetry and prose have been published in several anthologies including Word Warriors: 35 Women Leaders in the Spoken Word Revolution.
-She received an undergraduate degree from Ithaca College and holds an MFA in Playwriting from Smith College.
+Lenelle Moïse is a Huntington Playwriting Fellow.
+Her comedy Merit won the 2012 Southern Rep Ruby Prize.
+She wrote, composed and costars in the IRNE-nominated drama Expatriate.
+Her other plays include Matermorphosis (Serious Play Theatre Ensemble), Little Griot (Drama Studio) and Purple (Kitchen Theatre Company).
+Her solo performances Womb-Words, Thirsting and Ache What Make have been presented across the country.
+Moïse was a Hedgebrook Women Playwrights Festival Fellow, an Artist in Residence in Performance Studies at Northwestern University, a Visiting Performing Artist in African & African Diaspora Studies at UT Austin and the fifth Poet Laureate of Northampton, MA.

 Past Huntington Playwriting Fellows are leaders of the local community whose plays have been produced on the Huntington’s stages and throughout the country.
 They are: